newmacuser/Strong-password-generator/README.md

     # Example, for Ubuntu users, execute:
     ./SP.ubuntu.gen
     # Then, follow the instructions to fill in the required information for a unique password.
-    # You will find a output file 'recovery.key' in the same directory.
+    # You will find an output file 'recovery.key' in the same directory.

     # For recovering an old password, simply execute:
     ./SP.ubuntu.rec